 The Great Canadian Bumble Bee Count

-Friends of the Earth, in collaboration with the scientists from Bumble Bee Watch, delivered the first Great Canadian Bumble Bee Count from June 1st to August 15th last year.
+Friends of the Earth, in collaboration with the scientists from Bumble Bee Watch, will deliver the second Great Canadian Bumble Bee Count from July to August 2017.

 Just like governments need a census to know what’s happening with its citizens, as well as their homes, families and jobs, we think bumble bees need their own census.
 Not enough is known about wild, native bees in Canada, and what scientists do know is worrying.